emperorofmars/stf-unity/readme.md

 **This is a prototype and not intended for productive use!**

+You are very welcome to open discussions with your ideas, suggestions and questions about the format and its possibilities.

+Open issues for concrete changes.
+Pull requests are very welcome!

 ## [Watch the video presentation about STF and its AVA extensions here!](https://youtu.be/ozkmGxFG_ug)

 ## Table of Content